hackjealousy/ledger-energi/README.md

 This repo consists of two things:

-1. Additions to the Ledger Bitcoin application to support signing Energi (and probably Dash, I haven't checked) Masternode Broadcast messages with the collateral key.
+1. Additions to the Ledger Bitcoin application to support signing Energi Masternode Broadcast messages with the collateral key.
 (Thus allowing one to keep their masternodes on a Ledger.)